whatisthejava/versioning-with-external-aliases/Readme.md

    * Add a reference to v3Models
 		* In the reference to v3Models add an Alias calling it v3Schemas.
    * Add a reference to v4Models
 		* In the reference to v4Models add an Alias calling it v4Schemas.
+   * Add a reference to v5Models
+		* In the reference to v5Models add an Alias calling it v5Schemas.

 *  Aliases
-	* Add a reference to v4Models
+	* Add a reference to v5Models
-		* In the reference to v4Models add an Alias calling it v4Schemas.
+		* In the reference to v5Models add an Alias calling it v4Schemas.

 And add the following  classes
-*  v4/ProcessesController
+*  v5/ProcessesController

 And add the following changes
 *  Aliases/Startup.cs
    * In ConfigureSwagger
-		* Appended  new c.SwaggerEndpoint("/swagger/v4.0/swagger.json", "V4"); to line 51
+		* Appended  new c.SwaggerEndpoint("/swagger/v5.0/swagger.json", "V5"); to line 52
 	* In ConfigureApiVersioning
-		* Update default version from 3.0 to 4.0
+		* Update default version from 4.0 to 5.0
    * In AddSwagger
-	   * Preappend   new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 123
+	   * Preappend   new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 125

 Add External Aliases
 *  In latest/ProcessesController
    * At top of file
-	   	* Add extern alias v4Schemas;
+	   	* Add extern alias v5Schemas;
-		* Modify using v4Schemas::Schemas;
+		* Modify using v5Schemas::Schemas;
-*  In v4/ProcessesController
+*  In v5/ProcessesController
 	* At top of file
+	   	* Add extern alias v5Schemas;

+*  In v5Models
+   * At top of file
 	  	* Add extern alias v4Schemas;

-*  In v4Models
-   * At top of file
-	  	* Add extern alias v3Schemas;

 *  In testApp
-	* Add v4 Page
+	* Add v5 Page
 		* redirect to correct version of API ;